Bivariate Bernstein-gamma functions, potential measures, and asymptotics of exponential functionals of L\'evy processes: Main results on exponential functionals

-where $\times$ stands for product of independent random variables, $I_{\phi_+}$ is the classical exponential functional pertaining to the killed subordinator with Bernstein function $\phi_+:=\phi_{0,+}$, and $Y_{\phi_-}$ is the positive random variable whose Mellin transform is $W_{\phi_-}$ with Bernstein function $\phi_-:=\phi_{0,-}$, see \eqref{eq:Wk=Wp}.
-Finally, the law of $\Bc_{-a}I_{\phi_+}\times \Bc_{1-a}Y^{-1}_{\phi_-}$ and therefore $\nu_a$ has infinitely differentiable bounded densities as long as $\xi$ is not a compound Poisson process with positive drift. \end{theorem} \begin{remark} $Y_{\phi_-}$ is known as the remainder random variable and $\Bc_1 Y^{-1}_{\phi_-}$ is a factor in the general factorisation of classical exponential functionals, see \cite[Theorem 2.22]{PatieSavov2018}.
+and use it later to identify $W\stackrel{d}{=}\Bc_{-a}I_{\phi_+}\times \Bc_{1-a}Y^{-1}_{\phi_-}$. \end{remark} \begin{remark} $Y_{\phi_-}$ is known as the remainder random variable and $\Bc_1 Y^{-1}_{\phi_-}$ is a factor in the general factorisation of exponential functionals, see \cite[Theorem 2.22]{PatieSavov2018}.
 This corresponds to $a=0$, which is not applicable here as the process $\xi$ drifts to $-\infty$.
 Nonetheless, if $\xi$ drifts to $\infty$, then $I_\Psi=I_{\xi}(\infty)=I_{\phi_+}\times \Bc_{1}Y^{-1}_{\phi_-}<\infty$, see \cite[Theorem 2.22]{PatieSavov2018}, and clearly then \eqref{eq:mainPr} holds for all $a\in\lbbrb{0,1}$.
-In this sense, the result above is an extension of the classical factorisation for exponential functionals, which in this case is valid for the limit and only for $a\in (0,1)$.
+In this sense, the result above is an extension of the factorisation for exponential functionals, which in this case is valid for the limit and only for $a\in (0,1)$.
 This raises the question whether a result as in \eqref{eq:mainPr} may hold beyond the assumptions of this theorem.
-We note that the Mellin transform of $\nu_a$ in Theorem \ref{thm:main} is proportional to $M_{\Psi}(z-a)$ and from there and the representation \eqref{eq:M_I_psi} combined with the results in \cite{PatieSavov2018} one can proceed to establish a number of functional-analytic properties of $\nu_a$.
+Although, typically, for such factorisations, we cannot offer path-wise interpretation, to the best of knowledge we present some partial interpretation of $\Bc_{-a}I_{\phi_+}, \Bc_{1-a}Y^{-1}_{\phi_-}$.
+Assuming that $\psi_-(z):=z\phi_-(z)$ is the \LLK exponent of oscillating spectrally negative \LL process ($\phi_-(0)=0$), conditions for which exist e.g. in \cite[Chapter 9]{Doney2007}, then according to \cite[(1.8)]{Patie-2011}, $Y_{\phi_-}\stackrel{d}{=}J_{\psi_-}=I^{-1}_{\psi_{-,2}}$, where $J_{\psi_-}$ is the entrance law of the positive self-similar Markov processes associated to the \LLP pertaining to $\psi_-$ and $\psi_{-,2}$ is the $\mathcal{T}_1$ transform of $\psi_-$, see \cite[Proposition 2.4]{Patie-2011}.
+Also, in this case, under further mild conditions, $\Bc_{1-a}Y^{-1}_{\phi_-}=\Bc_{1-a}I_{\psi_{-,2}}\stackrel{d}{=}I_{\mathcal{T}_{1-a}\psi_{-,2}},$ where $\mathcal{T}_{1-a}\psi_{-,2}$ is the \LLK exponent of a \LL process, see \cite[Theorem 2.4 (2.8)]{PatieSavov2012}.
+Therefore, this component is related to an entrance law and exponential functional which is induced by the size-bias.
+Similar argument can be made for $\Bc_{-a}I_{\phi_+}$.
+Finally, we note that the Mellin transform of $\nu_a$ in Theorem \ref{thm:main} is proportional to $M_{\Psi}(z-a)$ and from there and the representation \eqref{eq:M_I_psi} combined with the results in \cite{PatieSavov2018} one can proceed to establish a number of functional-analytic properties of $\nu_a$.
 Due to the already lengthy manuscript, we leave this aside. \end{remark}